MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

     As shown in the image, a scope's full string is the concatenation of your web API's **Application ID URI** and the scope's **Scope name**.

-1. Test the API using the **Application ID URI** with "/Employees.Read.All" added to the end of the URI.

-    >**Note**: For example, if your web API's application ID URI is `https://contoso.com/api` and the scope name is Employees.Read.All, the full scope is: `https://contoso.com/api/Employees.Read.All`
+        **Note**: For example, if your web API's application ID URI is `https://contoso.com/api` and the scope name is Employees.Read.All, the full scope is: `https://contoso.com/api/Employees.Read.All`

-    >**Note**: Next, you will configure a client app's registration with access to your web API and the scopes you defined by following the steps above.
+        **Note**: Next, you will configure a client app's registration with access to your web API and the scopes you defined by following the steps above.
     Once a client app registration is granted permission to access your web API, the client can be issued an OAuth 2.0 access token by the Microsoft identity platform.
 When the client calls the web API, it presents an access token whose scope (scp) claim is set to the permissions you've specified in the client's app registration.
 You can expose additional scopes later as necessary.
 Consider that your web API can expose multiple scopes associated with several operations.
 Your resource can control access to the web API at runtime by evaluating the scope (scp) claim(s) in the OAuth 2.0 access token it receives.

 ### Exercise 2 - Manage app registration with a custom role